top of page

 5. How Much Does It Cost To Treat Low Back Pain?

-Americans in 2016 spent an estimated $380 billion on low back and neck pain, as well as on joint and limb pain, and other musculoskeletal disorders.
-In total, $3.1 trillion – or $9,655 per person, about 17.9% of the US GDP – was spent on health care by a combination of individuals and public and private insurance
+If we include numbers on back and neck pain, as well as on joint and limb pain, and other musculoskeletal disorders that number moves closer to $3.1 trillion – or $9,655 per person, about 17.9% of the US GDP.

 Physical therapy sessions can range from a $20 co pay to $180 per session with the average patient requiring around 12 sessions.
 Surgery and diagnostic imaging can push these costs even higher.